Delhi's toxic smog | Pictures | Reuters

 Illegal crop burning in farm states surrounding New Delhi, vehicle exhausts and swirling construction dust havmore

-People exercise in a park on a smoggy morning in New Delhi.
+People exercise in a park on a smoggy morning in Delhi.
 REUTERS/Saumya Khandelwal

 A man stands on railway platform on a smoggy morning in Delhi.
 REUTERS/Saumya Khandelwal